 “I will pray for you.”

-“And I for you,” they replied.
+“And we for you,” they replied.

 A Final Message from Above

-I’d enjoyed the tour, but I was relieved it was over — there’s only so long you can be made to feel like the devil incarnate before it starts to wear.
+Twenty minutes later, Bam dropped me at a scruffy hotel.
+I’d enjoyed the tour, but I was relieved it was over; there’s only so long you can feel like the Antichrist before it starts to grate.

-I went straight to the lobby to use a computer.
-The screensaver flickered to life: a painting of Jesus nailed to the cross, beneath it the words: Jesus Died for You.
+I went to the lobby to use the computer.
+The screensaver flickered on: a painting of Jesus nailed to the cross.
+Beneath it, the words: